 Reach: The road to Langza is not well built.
 You can take the front wheel drive cars or drive to Langza yourself.

 This ancient town was found by the Russian Painter and explorer Nicholas Roerich in the 20th century.
 Naggar used to be the capital of the Kullu kingdom.
 It is situated on the left bank of the Beas river at the height of 2047 meters.
 The meaning of the place is ‘the learned man’ and the tourists have a lot of activities to have fun.
-There are Nicholas Roerich Art Gallery and many temples that the tourists can visit.
+There are Nicholas Roerich Art Gallery and many temples in himachal pradesh beautiful town Naggar where the tourists can visit.

 Reach: You can drive to Naggar which would take 7 hours.
 Or take a local bus from Shimla to Manali or Kullu which is 230 km in the distance.
 After reaching Manali or Kullu take a cab to Naggar which is 20 km approximately.